Rental property improvements are usually done by landlords.

 The landlord would have to re-adjust his account and submit an amended return.
 If this has occurred over a period of time, he might have to get professional help.

 If you would like to read more about errors, kindly click

 Other expenses that can be claimed by landlords of rental property

 - General maintenance and repairs to the rental property.

 - Water rates, council tax, gas, and electricity.

 - Insurance such as landlords’ policies for buildings, contents and public liability.

 - Costs of services, including the wages of gardeners and cleaners.

-- Letting agent fees and management fees.
+- Letting agent fees and management fees for the rental property.

 - Legal fees for lets of a year or less, or for renewing a lease for less than 50 years.